-The City of Calgary will accept post-dated cheques for the payment of property tax, but to avoid penalty the cheque must be dated June 28, or earlier.
-Post-dated cheques are accepted by mail, 24-hour deposit box and by courier or in person at the City Cashier.
+The City of Calgary will accept post-dated cheques for the payment of property tax, but to avoid penalty, the cheque must be dated with the due date or earlier.
+Post-dated cheques are accepted by mail or in person at the City Cashier.

 Credit card payments

 This service is not available for tax payments.